mjftw/pluma-automation/README.md

 * `pluma run`: Run the tests defined for the device
 * `pluma clean`: Remove build files and built executables

+The command line interface can also be accessed with `python3 -m pluma`, as `pluma` maps directly to this.

 ### Device definition YAML

 The device definition file (pluma-target.yml) contains hardware and connectivity related information, used to interface and control the device.